We’re taught to believe that everything we see is ‘real’. After all, our senses wouldn’t lie to us, would they?

 Reps are under pressure to perform, so they (over)load the system with lots of opportunities.
 The data they enter is often based on rosy assumptions and unsubstantiated opinions, or driven by their own anxiety about achieving sales goals.

 Sales leaders tend to focus on the number of opportunities in their pipeline and closed-won deals.
-So when most sales leaders look at their pipeline, they’re emphasizing quantity over quality.
+So when most sales leaders track their pipeline, they’re emphasizing quantity over quality.